moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_cloud.md

 **1. Handling Entities without Relationships:** An error will occur during synchronization if any entity in the data model lacks a defined relationship.
 To resolve this issue, the entity can be hidden to avoid synchronization errors.

-**2. Live connection:** The connection between the Lens semantic layer and Tableau Cloud is live meaning that any changes to the underlying data or measure logic will automatically be reflected in Tableau.
+**2. Live connection:** The connection between the Lens semantic layer and Tableau Cloud is live meaning that any changes to the underlying data will automatically be reflected in Tableau.

 **3. Schema changes:** If there are schema updates, such as adding new dimensions or measures, the integration steps will need to be repeated to incorporate these changes into Tableau.